 All of these rules will be strongly enforced with no exceptions.

 All teams are to supply one person to act as a casualty / helper on competition day.
-Failure to not fill this requirement will result in that team being placed last in next year's rotation of events.
+Failure to not fill this requirement will result in a loss of 100 merits will be applied to the overall score